HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 ## <a name="implement_dataflow" href="#"></a> Implement the Data Flow

-Now let's start implementing the [data flow](#dataflow) for this KBC application.
+Let's now implement the [data flow](#dataflow) for this KBC application.

 ### <a name="loading_data" href="#"></a> Data preprocessing and loading

-For simplicity, we will start from preprocessed sentence data (starting from step 2).
-If the input was raw text articles, we also need to run natural language processing in order to extract candidate pairs and features.
-If you want to learn how NLP extraction can be done in DeepDive (starting from step 1), you can refer to the [appendix](walkthrough-extras.html#nlp_extractor).
+For simplicity, we will start from preprocessed sentence data (starting from step 2 from the above list).
+If the input corpus was instead composed by raw text articles, we would also need to perform some Natural Language Processing on the corpus before being able to extract candidate relation pairs and features.
+To learn how NLP extraction can be done in DeepDive (i.e., how to start from step 1), you can refer to the [appendix](walkthrough-extras.html#nlp_extractor).

-Copy the prepared data and scripts from the `DEEPDIVE_HOME/example/spouse_example/` folder into `DEEPDIVE_HOME/app/spouse/`:
+We start by copying the prepared data and scripts from the `DEEPDIVE_HOME/example/spouse_example/` folder into `DEEPDIVE_HOME/app/spouse/`:

 ```bash